Patenting for Startups

 1. Should I search for prior art?

-If the patent attorney says "information disclosure statement (IDS)" or "inequitable conduct" or "damages", that's a yellow flag.
-It's okay if they also mention "estoppel" and "extra office actions" and "attorney's fees".
+If the patent attorney tells you about "inequitable conduct" or "treble damages", that's a yellow flag.
+It's okay if they also mention "estoppel" and "extra office actions" and the resulting extra attorney's fees.
 If not, that's a red flag.
-They don't understand the scale of different risks, and their advice will cost you extra money to their benefit.
-Find a different attorney.
+They don't understand the scale of different risks, and their advice will harm your patent value and cost you extra money to their benefit.
+Walk away from any attorney who tries to persuade you to avoid prior art.

 2. I have multiple inventions written and ready to patent.
 How can you file them quickly?